umaimahashmi/BDA_ASSIGNMENT_03/README.md

 ---

-## SON Algorithm Implementation in Kafka Consumer
+## Consumer 3: SON Algorithm Implementation

 This script demonstrates the SON (Savasere, Omiecinski, and Navathe) algorithm for finding frequent item pairs efficiently from Kafka data.